-In the above formulation basis risk can be thought of as the lack of negative correlation between the returns to the insurance z and the deviation of current resources R from trend.
-A WII or another insurance product that presumably protects a farmer against a negative income shock should have a return that is negatively correlated with such deviations.
-It can be readily seen in equation (1), that a negative such correlation implies a positive demand for the insurance.
-However, if basis risk is large, then that negative correlation maybe small, and hence this may imply a low demand for the insurance product.
-Skees (2008) and Clarke (2011a) thus argue that basis risk is the main determinant of low demand, especially due to the fact that high basis risk can not only not protect but eventually seriously damage livelihoods.
+In the above formulation, basis risk can be thought of as the lack of a strong negative correlation between the return z to the insurance and the deviation Δy_2 of current resources from trend.
+An index insurance or another insurance product that presumably protects a farmer against a negative income shock should have a return that is negatively correlated with such deviations.
+As equation (3) shows, a negative such correlation implies a positive demand for insurance.
+However, if basis risk is large, that negative correlation maybe small, implying a low demand for the insurance product.
+For this reason, Skees (2008) and Clarke (2011a) argue that basis risk is the main determinant of low demand, especially due to the fact that high basis risk can not only not protect but eventually seriously damage livelihoods.
+As discussed below, using technological, contractual, and institutional innovations to reduce basis risk is thus key to enhancing effective demand for index insurance.